With Christmas around the corner, it's better to be ready!

 Les Jouets des Anges (Lyon)

 The intense red facade is the first thing that stands out about this toy store, which is located next to the Lyon Cathedral.
-If you though that the what was most impressive about this place was actually its exterior, you will change your mind when you walk through the door.
+If you though that what was most impressive about this place was actually its exterior, you will change your mind when you walk through the door.
 The interior awaits you—filled with traditional toys, such as stuffed bears, wooden little horses, puppets and all sorts of figurines that will make you wish you were a kid again.
 (68 Saint-Jean Street)

 Aun Nain Bleu (Paris)